This is day 3 of my 31 days of tips on tenancy agreements series. To see the rest of the series click here.

 then the occupier will normally have a tenancy, and the fact that they have signed a piece of paper with ‘license agreement’ written at the top, will be irrelevant.

-If the landlord provides ‘services’.
-For example, cleaning, and meals.
+If the landlord provides ‘services’ For example, cleaning, and (maybe) meals.
 This is one reason why people do not normally acquire a tenancy of a hotel room.
-Provision of services also means that the occupier does not have ‘exclusive occupation’ as the landlord has the right to go in, for example to deliver the clean sheets, or do the cleaning.
+Provision of services also means that the occupier does not have ‘exclusive occupation’ as the landlord has the right to go in, for example, to deliver the clean sheets, or clean the room.
 I have written quite a lot about this on my Lodger Landlord web-site.

 Licenses will also be created in the following situations: